mflage/weewx-Weather34/INSTALLATION_GUIDE.md

 		    Select macos if your WeeWX was installed by MacOS method

 * The installer will prompt you for the location of your WeeWX webserver folder.
 The default is set to /var/www/html/weewx.
 If your path is the same, just press enter otherwise you must type in your full path.
+(For macOS users the default path is /Users/Shared/weewx/public_html/weather34/).

 * Restart WeeWX.